WelbornGroup/Documentation/PDBtoTinkerXYZ.md

 and can be used on `ligand.xyz` as follows `./atomtype.sh ligand.xyz ligand_atomtype.xyz`.
 This will create the file `ligand_atomtype.xyz` that contains the Tinker XYZ formatted ligand coordinates and corresponding atom types.

 5) Add the ligand coordinates at the end of `filename_hetatm.xyz` for a Tinker XYZ file that contains ALL atoms.
-This can be done by typing `cat filename_hetatm.xyz ligand_atomtype.xyz >> Final_input.xyz` making sure to delete any blank likes (if there are any) between the two files.
+This can be done by typing `cat filename_hetatm.xyz ligand_atomtype.xyz >> final_input.xyz` making sure to delete any blank likes (if there are any) between the two files.

-6) Update the total number of atoms on the first line (to include the ligand atoms) and CHECK that your `Final_input.xyz` file has (i) an atom type assigned to all atoms (ii) the correct number of atoms.
+6) Update the total number of atoms on the first line (to include the ligand atoms) and CHECK that your `final_input.xyz` file has (i) an atom type assigned to all atoms (ii) the correct number of atoms.